rfxlab/analytics-with-rfx/pageview-report/README.md

-AdsPlay - realtime-event-report
+Sample realtime-event-report
 ====================

-for real-time marketing campaign
+for real-time analytics

 Refer Links for the Graph Data Visualization:
 ====================